 This Policy sets out the broad framework and expectations relating to safeguarding children and adults.
-It articulates why safeguarding is important and the actions the organisation will take to meet our responsibilities when interacting with children and adults.
+It articulates why safeguarding is important and the actions the British Council will take to meet its responsibilities when interacting with children and adults.
 The policy does not cover staff concerns which are addressed under Human Resources and other organisational policies.

-The British Council promotes a zero-tolerance to inaction approach to safeguarding.
+The British Council promotes a zero-tolerance approach to inaction.
 In practice this means that all necessary efforts must be made to comply with the Policy, irrespective of cost implications or operational inconvenience.

-The British Council requires all staff to immediately report safeguarding concerns to an appropriate Manager, Safeguarding Focal Point, National Safeguarding Manager, the Global Safeguarding Team or another person named in the Raising Concerns Policy.
+The British Council requires all staff to immediately report safeguarding concerns to an appropriate Manager, Safeguarding Focal Point, or to the Global Safeguarding Team.
+The external reporting form, the raising concerns policy and Safecall are additional reporting mechanisms that can be accessed.